anitab-org/documentation/frequently-asked-questions.md

 You can also check out more ways to contribute on [ways-to-contribute.md](/ways-to-contribute.md).

 **Q: I have found a bug.
 What should I do?**
 A: Raise an issue and wait for the approval.
-Once it’s approved please make it clear for others you are working on the issue.
+Once it’s approved, if you wish to work on it, leave a comment asking to do so, if you are not interested in working on it, you can leave it as is for another contributor to pick it up.

 **Q: Which Issues/PRs do I review as a Newcomer/Mentor/Maintainer?**
 A: All of them (regardless of the project).